Neck and Arm Pain

 The largest goals of neck surgery are to provide stability, increase range of motion, and prevent further pain, numbness, tingling, and weakness.
 Neck surgery can help ease neck pain, but it is never a 100% guarantee because you may or may not get your strength or sensation back.

-It is a complex judgment for a neurosurgeon to determine whether or not neck surgery will help you since it doesn't always relieve neck pain.
-The biggest reason for the surgery is to ease problems in your arm or neck instability.
+It is a complex judgment for a neurosurgeon to determine whether or not neck surgery will help your neck pain since it doesn't always relieve neck pain.
+The primary goal for the surgery is to ease problems in your arm or neck instability.
 Harmful instability is when the bones move too much when moving your head back and forth.

 Since then, surgery eliminated the arm pain, and the neck pain was cut in half.
-While surgery made the pain more tolerable, anti-inflammatory medicines and careful movements were required.
+While surgery made the pain more tolerable, anti-inflammatory medicines and careful movements were and still are required even after 24 years.

 Dr. Johans will sit with you to discuss your unique situation and suggest a treatment plan that ultimately fits your goals and lifestyle.

 Due to the nature of these surgeries, there is some risk of damage to the neck, nerves, or spinal cord.
-The most significant risk is a loss of bowel or bladder control, sexual function, or movement under the neck.
+The most significant risk is a loss of arm function or quadriplegia.
+Dr. Johans has never injured a spinal cord or caused a quadriplegic catastrophe.
+He has touched the spinal cord hundreds of thousands of times.

 Additional risks include:

-• Impaired or loss of ability to swallow
+• Impaired ability to swallow (common but almost always mild and temporary)

 There are reasons that would require Dr. Johans to order an MRI to diagnose your neck pain.
-Since this test is costly and cannot detect early-stage causes of neck pain, only a few significant factors demand an MRI.
+Since this test can be costly and cannot detect early-stage causes of neck pain, only a few significant factors demand an MRI.

 These factors include: